 So years back, before Facebook existed and when Amazon mostly sold books, i was trying to reconnect with the Green Tortoise for a friend who wanted to go cross country.
 I banged the bus company name into google and only three entries came up, none of them was an official site.
-And i wondered to myself “Are they still underground because of this permit thing?”
-And decided to investigate further, i read one of the pages where the bus company was named, hoping to find contact info.
+And i wondered to myself “Are they still underground because of this permit thing?” and decided to investigate further.
+I read one of the pages where the bus company was named, hoping to find contact information.

-But then i got to thinking, “if this person is such a terrible speller, and i am only getting three hits in all of the internet, then perhaps we are combining our poor spelling and i am searching for the wrong thing.”
-And when i check, sure enough i had spelled “tortoise” wrong.
+But then i got to thinking, “if this person is such a terrible speller, and i am only getting three hits from all of the internet, then perhaps we are combining our poor spelling and i am searching for the wrong thing.”
+And when i checked, sure enough i had spelled “tortoise” wrong.

 Putting in the correct spelling resulted in all manner of matches, including the ticket selling (and presumably legal) Green Tortoise official website.